H.R.244 - Consolidated Appropriations Act, 2017115th Congress (2017-2018) |

 Labor shall establish the design of each award certificate.

 (Sec.
-4) A recipient may publicly display the award and award certificate through the end of the calendar year in which it is awarded.
-The bill prohibits an employer from publicly displaying an award as a part of any advertisement or business activity in order to convey the false impression that the employer received such award for any other year.
+4) The bill prohibits an employer from publicly displaying an award as a part of any advertisement or business activity in order to convey the false impression that the employer received such award for any year for which such employer did not receive it.

 (Sec.
 5) The bill establishes the HIRE Vets Medallion Award Fund.
 Labor may assess a reasonable application fee to carry out the award program and shall deposit such fees into the fund.